Estate gift supports cultivation of the best doctors, researchers, and students

 Upon her recent death at the age of 102, HMS received this unrestricted gift to support the priorities and ultimate success of the School.

-“Unrestricted gifts like Florence McGuire Roe’s enable the School to make strategic investments in those areas that create the greatest impact,” says Wesley Benbow, MBA, interim executive dean of administration and
+“Unrestricted gifts like Florence McGuire Roe’s enable the School to make strategic investments in those areas that create the greatest impact,” says Wesley Benbow, MBA, interim executive dean of administration and chief financial officer.

 “With the help of gifts like these, Harvard Medical School can continue to cultivate the best doctors, researchers, and students who are changing the face of medicine,” Benbow adds.